JRCS Second Meeting of Radiation Emergency Medical Care Advisors (FY2017)

 Based on the lessons taught by the Fukushima Daiichi Nuclear Power Plant accident, the JRCS produced their own Nuclear Disaster Guidelines for Preparedness, Response and Recovery (“Guidelines”) in March 2015.
 They also made arrangements so that every JRCS chapter and facility throughout Japan is stocked with radiation protection equipment and gear, such as personal dosimeters, in case of any future nuclear accident.
 Additionally, the JRCS Nuclear Disaster Response Basic Training Session (“JRCS nuclear disaster training”) targeting the relief teams have been organized regularly by the JRCS.

 As part of the same effort, the JRCS has established the regular meeting, “Meeting of REMC Advisors”, with objectives of finding solutions to the issues revealed through the process of developing the Guidelines, and bringing the measures described in the Guidelines into practice.
-The REMC advisors are an assembly of physicians and radiological technologists who were appointed to the position by the Japanese Red Cross (JRC) radiation emergency hospitals or other relevant JRC hospitals they are belonging to.

 For more information about the Meeting of REMC Advisors and the previous meetings, please click here.